-Estate sales can be great places to pick up pieces of furniture at a good price.
+Estate sales can be great places to pick up pieces of furniture at a reasonable price.
 We found this dresser and another dresser that was identical to it at a local estate sale, so we properly named the dressers the twins.
 We had a friendly competition where Sydney designed one and Josh designed the other.
 This is the story of Josh's design, The Classic Grey Dresser.

 Disclosure: The Sociable Home is a participant in the Amazon Services LLC Associates Program and other affiliate programs designed to provide a means for The Sociable Home to earn fees by linking to Amazon and affiliated sites at no extra cost to you; this page includes monetized links.
 Please see The Sociable Home's Disclosure for more details.

-This dresser did not have the intricate carvings or features that some of the other dressers that we have worked on had, but it was solid wood, which opened the floodgate for possible designs.
+This dresser did not have the intricate carvings or features that some of the other dressers we worked on had, but it was solid wood, which opened the floodgate for possible designs.
 My original design did not quite turn out as planned, but we were able to make some adjustments that resulted in another beautiful piece.

 We used the following supplies on this dresser:

-After we sanded the dresser down, we made sure to tape the inside of the of the body and the inside of the drawers.
+After we sanded the dresser down, we made sure to tape the inside of the body and the inside of the drawers.
 Taping the drawers will provide clean lines, and it is one of those little details that make the finished product stunning.

 Once the body was taped, we were ready to paint the body with mineral paint.
 We usually do two coats of paint to make sure that everything is sufficiently covered.